Science and Conservation

 Much of this research underpins a range of conservation and biodiversity management initiatives in both natural areas, and in urban and suburban environments, and our herbaria resources provide a valuable resource for scientists nationally and internationally.

 Scientific research at Royal Botanic Gardens Victoria underpins a range of conservation and sustainability initiatives, such as propagation of native orchids and the Victorian Conservation Seedbank.
 Our scientists are also at the front line in identifying new weeds.
 Scientists have a key role in discovering and naming plants and fungi (taxonomy) and in elucidating their relationships and evolutionary history (systematics).
 Our biodiversity research also covers ecology and biogeography.

 - Conservation genetics

 - Victorian Conservation Seedbank

 The approximately 1.4 million dried plant and fungi collections housed in the National Herbarium of Victoria are an invaluable resource for scientists, land managers and historians.The Herbarium also houses an extensive botanical library and archive, and a collection of botanical art.
-Royal Botanic Gardens Melbourne also provides a variety of information and identification services for plants and fungi, including on-line checklists of Victorian plants and Australian mosses.
+Royal Botanic Gardens Victoria also provides a variety of information and identification services for plants and fungi, including on-line checklists of Victorian plants and Australian mosses.